laurent22/joplin/readme/plugins.md

 # Plugins

 The **desktop app** has the ability to extend beyond its standard functionality by the way of plugins.
-These plugins adhere to the Joplin plugin API and can be installed & configured within the application via the Tools > Options > Plugins menu.
+These plugins adhere to the Joplin plugin API and can be installed & configured within the application via the `Plugins` page of the Settings menu (*Windows/Linux*: Tools > Options > Plugins; *macOS*: Joplin > Preferences).
 This menu allows the manual installation of the plugin using the single 'Joplin Plugin Archive' (*.jpl) file.
 Once the application is reloaded the plugins will appear within the plugins menu where they can be toggled on/off or removed entirely.

 ## Plugin Repository